21 October, 2021: The Environment Agency has issued a statement following overnight flooding of the site of the Lower Otter Restoration Project.

 Q6.
 Besides the currently proposed scheme, and ‘doing nothing’, have any other solutions to the estuary’s management been considered?

-A6: The idea for the Lower Otter Restoration Project initially rose from a desire by the landowner, Clinton Devon Estates to manage the Lower Otter Valley as sustainably as possible in the face of a rapidly changing climate.
+A6: The idea for the Lower Otter Restoration Project initially arose from a desire by the landowner, Clinton Devon Estates to manage the Lower Otter Valley as sustainably as possible in the face of a rapidly changing climate.
 A report was commissioned in 2009, which was carried out by Haycock Associates.
 It suggested a number of future ways of managing the Lower Otter and was presented to many interested parties on completion.
 It was out of that presentation that this scheme arose.

 Other ways to address some of the issues have been suggested; dredging the river channel for instance, or carrying out works to improve drainage from the southern marshes.
 These different options have been reviewed and discounted as part of the project development on sustainability, technical, legal or funding reasons.
 Within the existing scheme a list of options was developed including full scale restoration, assisted natural recovery and partial floodplain restoration.
 An options appraisal concluded that the preferred option for the scheme was the restoration of the floodplain associated with Big and Little Marsh.
 This process was guided by consultation with statutory and non-